Duell10111/THRRoomFinder/docs/arc42/arc42.md

 Motivation

-:   The frontend and backend service resist each in their own container.
+:   The frontend and backend services reside in separate containers.
 The separate containers allow the app to be scaled independently.

 Quality and/or Performance Features